EdithChorev/Team1/README.md

 This step is executed in the Jupyter Notebook titled `Rossman Dataset | Cleaning and Feature Engineering`.
 The specific assumptions made, and engineering decisions executed are outlined throughout the notebook.

-Once you've cloned this repo, simply open this Notebook and ensure that you execute each cell in a linear order i.e. from the top of the notebook down.
-And make sure you read the instructions!
+Once you've cloned this repo, simply open this Notebook and execute each cell in a linear order i.e. from the top of the notebook down.
+Just make sure you read the instructions!

 <p align="center">